vbvyas/image-crop/README.md

   $ md image-crop/routes/uploads/thumb
 ```

 Or you can save them straight to S3.
+All the cropping and resizing has to be done locally, though.

 To run: